What are 'P Plates' and what does the 'P' stand for?

 It's been developed as a one-stop shop that can save all your important car documents, send reminders of when your tax, insurance, MOT and service are due, help in the process of buying a car, advise how to cope with any collisions you may have and even advise how you stay within the law!

-For a full list of the many features included just click on the image below, or download My Driving Pal on iOS or Android now!
-The best news is that it's FREE until 30th May 2019, so hurry!!!
+For a full list of the many features included just click on the image below, or download My Driving Pal on iOS or Android for just £0.99 now!